Programming Language Statistics 2026: Popularity, Salary, and Growth Data

 The AI effect on language choice is real.
 GitHub's Octoverse report explicitly links TypeScript's rise to #1 with AI-assisted coding: "TypeScript's rise illustrates how developers are shifting toward typed languages that make agent-assisted coding more reliable in production."
 When AI writes your code, type safety becomes a productivity multiplier because the compiler catches the mistakes the AI makes.

-Python's AI-driven surge (+7pp on Stack Overflow) reflects its role as the language of AI development itself.
+Python's AI-driven surge (+7pp on Stack Overflow) reflects its role as the language of AI development and machine learning itself.
 Every major ML framework (TensorFlow, PyTorch, Hugging Face) runs on Python.
 The LLM SDK explosion on GitHub (1.1 million+ repos, +178% YoY) is overwhelmingly Python-based.

 Popularity and job demand aren't the same thing.
 Here's what the U.S. job market looks like by language: